in4lio/yupp/doc/README.md

 [_".yuconfig"_](../../../blob/master/eg/.yuconfig) file, individual options for the file in [_"file.yuconfig"_](../../../blob/master/eg/dict.yuconfig).

-Nothing hinders to translate any file types using the package:
+Nothing hinders you to translate any file types using the package:

     python -c "from yupp import pp; pp.translate( 'file.yu-c' )"